Solved: How to Soften Acrylic Yarn

 - How to Keep Yarn From Tangling - This page is full of advice on keeping your free from knots and tangles.
 No need to worry about softening yarn AND getting it untangled.

 - How Much Yarn Do I Need? - These tips for planning crochet projects will help you figure out the averages of yards needed for each type of popular crochet project squares, hats, socks, scarves, sweaters, baby blankets, and more.

 - Yarn Storage Ideas - What do you do with your bits of yarn when you're done with a project?
 Once done crocheting, there's usually lots of yarn leftover.
 This resource offers suggestions for organizing and storing it.

 - 7 Surprising Crochet Health Benefits - The healing benefits of crocheting are numerous and range from simply calming you down and easing your stress to potentially reducing the risk of Alzheimer’s disease.

-- How to Block a Crochet Pattern - Since the tutorial for softening finished projects involve blocking your crochet, you will need to know how.
+- How to Block Crochet - Since the tutorial for softening finished projects involve blocking your crochet, you will need to know how.
 This page offers three different ways of blocking your work.

 What is your favorite type of yarn?